-For millennia, businesses have been trying to achieve new heights in employee efficiency, while keeping costs at a minimum.
+For millennia, businesses have been trying to achieve new heights in employee efficiency while keeping costs at a minimum.
 The endless search for the optimal strategy to maximize efficiency has yielded both successful methods as well as failed ideas.
 Here’s a few things that can be helpful with improving workplace efficiency via better architecture.
+Furthermore, an explanation of how architecture influences workspaces is also provided.

 Over time, corporations have realized that restricting employees to routine work – confining them to separate workspaces, and generally following a theory X management style – does not yield results.

 Man is a social animal, and research has proved that productivity does generally grow with increased communication and interaction within the workforce.
-Open spaces are replacing cubicles, shared workplaces are being preferred over solitary desks.
-And with proven results.
+Cubicles have been replaced by open spaces and shared workplaces are preferred to solitary desks.
+Furthermore, this yields reliable results.
 A study conducted by the Harvard Business Review discovered a positive correlation between two factors: interaction between salespersons, and their sales.

 Their solution?
 Redesigning the way employees met at coffee machines.
 A complete redesign of the cafeteria, with reallocation of coffee machines among employees, resulted in a 20% increase in sales, or $200 million, or let’s say a sign towards an improving workplace efficiency.
 Read Workspaces That Move People.